Sediupled/Sediupled/README.md

 - 👋 Hi, I’m @Sediupled
-- 👀 I’m pretty new at coding
+- 📖 Trynna be regular rn
-- 🌱 At some point in my life I took an interest in Java and then that flickering flame burns brighter now
+- 🌱 At some point in my life I took an interest in Java and that flickering flame burns brighter now
-- 🐱‍👤 Now I have taken an interest in C# and im also figuring out game development on Unity
+- 🐱‍👤 Now I code mainly in C# and im also doing game development on Unity
-- 🐱‍ I also am studying python in School atm
+- 🐱‍ I also understand basic python.
 - 📫 Just kinda made this account to put up some of the stuff I make in my time as a High school and Uni student

 <!---